trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 9. Run the user sequence on the web page :

-1. Mint 1 ticket
+1. Mint 1 ticket.
-1. wait for confirmation
+1. wait for confirmation.
-1. poke a contract address
+1. poke a contract address.
-1. wait for confirmation
+1. wait for confirmation.
-1. click on button to refresh the contract list
+1. click on button to refresh the contract list.
-   So far so good, you have the same result as previous training :ok_hand:
+   So far so good, you have the same result as previous training .

 Update the lambda function in background with the CLI though the new admin entrypoint.
-Return a fixed string this time, just for demo purpose and verify that the lambda executed is returning another output
+Return a fixed string this time, just for demo purpose and verify that the lambda executed is returning another output.

-10. Edit the file `pokeGame.parameterList.jsligo`
+10. Edit the file `pokeGame.parameterList.jsligo`.

 ```ligolang
 #import "pokeGame.jsligo" "Contract"
 const default_parameter : parameter_of Contract = UpdateFeedbackFunction((_oracleAddress : address) : string => "YEAH!!!");
 ```

-11. Compile all and call an init transaction
+11. Compile all and call an init transaction.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo